 The course will be taught by Paul W. Thurman of Columbia University.
 The first day will feature univariate data analysis, including descriptive statistics, random sampling and estimating a population mean.
-The second day will feature univariate data analysis including one- and two-sample inferential statistics.
-The third day will feature bivariate data analysis including simple linear regression and multiple linear regression.
-The fourth day will feature bivariate data analysis including non-parametric tools such as Chi-squared and ANOVA tests.
+The second day will describe inferential statistics, two sample tests of means and small versus large sample consideration.
+The third day will feature bivariant statistics including simple linear regression and regression diagnostics.
+The fourth day will discuss multivariate data analysis including multiple regression, non-parametric tools and goodness of fit tests.

 - Class size is limited to the first 125 registrants.

 Registration is now CLOSED.
 The course will be directed by Dr. Terry Moody, phone (240-276-7785).